hyperledger/bevel/platforms/hyperledger-indy/charts/indy-ledger-txn/README.md

 # Charts for Hyperledger Fabric components

 ## About
-This folder contains helm chart which is used to Indy Ledger Transaction Script.
+This folder contains helm chart which is used to run Indy Ledger Transaction Script.

 ## Example Folder Structure ###
 ```